peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### WriteValue
     public static int WriteValue​(java.io.OutputStream outputStream, int majorType, int value) throws java.io.IOException Writes a CBOR major type number and an integer 0 or greater associated with it to a data stream, where that integer is passed to this method as a 32-bit signed integer.
 This is a low-level method that is useful for implementing custom CBOR encoding methodologies.
 This method encodes the given major type and value in the shortest form allowed for the major type.<p/><p>In the following example, an array of three objects is written as CBOR to a data stream. </p>
  <pre>CBORObject.WriteValue(stream, 4, 3); /* array, length 3 */
   CBORObject.Write("hello world", stream); /* item 1 */
  CBORObject.Write(25, stream); /* item 2 */ CBORObject.Write(false,
- stream); // item 3 </pre> <p>In the following example, a map consisting of two key-value pairs is written as CBOR to a data stream. </p> <pre>CBORObject.WriteValue(stream, 5, 2); // map, 2 pairs CBORObject.Write("number", stream); // key 1 CBORObject.Write(25, stream); // value 1 CBORObject.Write("string",
+ stream); // item 3</pre> <p>In the following example, a map consisting of two key-value pairs is written as CBOR to a data stream. </p> <pre>CBORObject.WriteValue(stream, 5, 2); // map, 2 pairs CBORObject.Write("number", stream); // key 1
- stream); // key 2 CBORObject.Write("hello", stream); // value 2
+  CBORObject.Write(25, stream); // value 1 CBORObject.Write("string",
- </pre> <p>In the following example (originally written in C# for the
+  stream); // key 2 CBORObject.Write("hello", stream); // value
- .NET Framework version), a text string is written as CBOR to a data stream. </p> <pre>string str = "hello world"; byte[] bytes = DataUtilities.GetUtf8Bytes(str, true); CBORObject.WriteValue(stream, 4, bytes.length); stream.write(bytes, 0, bytes.length); </pre>
+ 2</pre> <p>In the following example (originally written in C# for the .NET Framework version), a text string is written as CBOR to a data stream. </p> <pre>string str = "hello world"; byte[] bytes = DataUtilities.GetUtf8Bytes(str, true); CBORObject.WriteValue(stream, 4, bytes.length); stream.write(bytes, 0, bytes.length);</pre> .

 **Parameters:**